kerstin-w/Travel-Africa/TESTING.md

   - [#18](https://github.com/kerstin-w/Travel-Africa/issues/18) I can can add a Post to my bucket list so that I can save destinations I want to travel to.

     On the **Post Page** the user can select the Bucket List button to add a post to the bucket list.
 From the **navbar** the user can click on the list icon to open their personal bucket list, where selected posts are stored.
 On the **Bucket List Page** the user can click on a certain post to revisit the post or select the bin icon to remove it.
-One a post is saved to the bucket list, on the Post Page the button is disabled.
+Once a post is saved to the bucket list, on the Post Page the button is disabled.

     <img src="documentation/testing/user-stories/bucketlist-1.png" width="300px" style="margin: 20px;">
     <img src="documentation/testing/user-stories/bucketlist-added.png" width="300px" style="margin: 20px;">